scienceimpact/bibliometric/README.rst

 bibliometric
 ============

-Project to identify person based on publications and accociate them with various identifiers.
+Project to identify person based on publications and associate them with various identifiers.

 Team
 ========